Welcome to today's edition of the Rush 24-7 podcast.

 He let Rudy fire both barrels.

-He let Huckabee fire both barrels, he let Romney fire both barrels, and he let Sarah Palin fire both barrels.
+And he let Sarah Palin fire both barrels.

-And by the way, you know something.
+And by the way, you know something?

-The Democrats are doing everything they can to discredit Sarah Palin because well, somebody else wrote the speech.
+The Democrats are doing everything they can to discredit Sarah Palin because, well, somebody else wrote the speech.

 Somebody else wrote somebody from the Bush campaign, somebody named Scully.